 With my long telephoto lens, I can see something happening across a busy square and zoom in for a closer look.
 From one position, I can try different focal lengths and compositions.
 I can take a wide shot with a lot of background around my subject.
 Then I can zoom in and fill the frame with my subject.

 Get Up Close and Personal With Your Subject

 There’s a saying in photography, “Zoom with your feet.”
 This means physically moving closer to your subject.
 Filling the frame means getting physically closer to your subject.
 Really close.
 This takes a bit of bravery, especially if you’re photographing strangers.

 Moving closer provides more photo opportunities.
 Changing your position will lead you to different angles and perspectives.
 You can look for framing opportunities and ways to use the environment to highlight the subject.

 If you are photographing a person, chatting with them for a moment can also lead to better photos.

 Getting close to your subject means getting involved in what is happening.
 Your experience changes when you move closer.
-A stronger, more connected experience often shows in my photos.
+I often try to show a stronger, more connected experience in my photos.

 What Is the Rule of Space in Photography?